Pithy Book Reviews For Women

 Reading is one of my superpowers

 Possessing such a voracious appetite for the written word means I’m reading a ton of book reviews, looking for my next fix.
 Unfortunately, a lot of those reviews suck.
-They suck because they don’t provide the information I want and need quickly, in an easy-to-read format minus the BS.
+They suck because they don’t provide the information I want and need quickly in an easy-to-read format minus the BS.
+So, basically my reviews are the opposite of those sucky ones.

 I’ll be showcasing a wide variety of impactful fiction and non-fiction.
-Think illuminating, inspiring, provocative, relatable writing for women and men.
+Think illuminating, inspiring, poignant, provocative, fun, adventurous, relatable writing for women…and men too.

 So, without further ado….